 Other conditions can cause excessive crying, such as constipation and gastro-oesophageal reflux (GORD).
 Therefore if your baby has other symptoms, such as blood in the stools and vomiting, speak to your GP.

 2. Introduce a soothing routine around the time of the day when your baby’s colic is usually at its worst, this is typically in the evenings.

 3. Keep a log of the times when your baby’s colic is at its worst – you may be able to find a pattern associated with any triggers, allowing you to understand better how to ease the symptoms.

-4. Try a one-week trial of Colief Infant Drops to help diagnose whether sensitivity to lactose could be the cause of your baby’s colic symptoms.
+4. Try a one-week trial of Colief Infant Drops to help diagnose whether temporary lactose intolerance could be the cause of your baby’s colic symptoms.

 Become Part Of Our Community

 Head on over to our Facebook page; you’ll find lots of beautiful baby photos and heartwarming stories shared by the mums and dads of our community.
 We also have lots of exciting competitions and giveaways for you to get involved in!

 Did you know April is National Stress Awareness month?
 As a parent, you may know more than anyone how overwhelming stress can be, even day-to-day tasks can feel like a struggle.
 Being the head of the family can feel like your job is to take care of everyone else, when actually it’s just as important